Ancientkingg/fancyPants/README.md

 # <u>Fancy Pants</u>

-Fancy Pants is a 1.17 vanilla core shader that allows datapack developers to add custom armor to the game with custom coloured leather armor.
+Fancy Pants is a 1.21.3 (For 1.17 please see older commits) vanilla core shader that allows datapack developers to add custom armor to the game with custom coloured leather armor.

 If you want a more optimized version of fancy pants that supports far more armor textures use [lessfancypants](https://github.com/Godlander/lessfancypants).
 <br>*Disclaimer: It does not support custom assignable colors and it does not support automatically animating armor.*